BeckyW-Design/Recipe-Blog/README.md

 A login/Logout feature.
 Comment section for users to add comments.
 A page to upload and share recipes.
-Recipes with ingretients timings and tags to any alergens.
+Recipes with ingredients timings and tags to any allergens.
 Picture upload feature.
 Links to social media to share recipes users have tried.

 ## Additional Features

 A search bar to easily find a recipe
-A filter to help reduce the number of recipes avlible/ remove those recipes that have certain ingrient in them.
+A filter to help reduce the number of recipes available/ remove those recipes that have certain ingredient in them.
-A space for individuals to keep a recipe folder of there favorite recipes.
+A space for individuals to keep a recipe folder of there favourite recipes.

 ## Database Structure